devhelpr/flowrunner-canvas/readme.md

 The basic flowrunner-canvas just uses the standard flowrunner taskplugins, but you can add plugins depending on your needs.

+# The simplest way to start playing with flowrunner-canvas

+- clone the github repo
+- yarn install
+- npx gulp

 # How to use Flowrunner-canvas in your own project directly with Node.js

 The following instructions assume yarn/node.js.